ForNeVeR/Cesium/README.md

   - `Windows`: doesn't get detected, so it's only possible to select manually
   - `NetModule`: is a rudiment from Cecil, not supported
 - `-c`: will produce a JSON-based object file imitation in the output file.
 This mode is supposed to be used when using Cesium compiler as a C compiler for an existing toolset
-- `-ast-dump`: prints the Abstract Syntax Tree (AST) of the output file.
+- `--ast-dump`: prints the Abstract Syntax Tree (AST) of the output file.
 No output assembly is generated.
 For diagnostic use only.

 Implementation Dashboard
 ------------------------